mogilevtsevdmitry/nestjs-ddd-cli/readme_en_md_content.md

 - `domain/` - directory containing the domain interface, as well as aggregates and other components.
 - `example-domain.module.ts` - module that combines all domain components.
 - `index.ts` - file exporting all domains from the src/ folder.

-## Usage
-After you have created a new domain using the `generate:domain` command, you can start working with its components.
-Typically, you will be adding new methods to domain services, configuring repositories, and creating new aggregates.

-## Conclusion
-In this guide, we have looked at how to create a NestJS application for generating folder and file structure for a new domain.
-We wrote the `generate:domain` command, which creates all necessary directories and files for a new domain, as well as updates the `libs/domains/src/index.ts` file to add the export of the new domain.